 Methods

 Data were obtained from the National Health and Nutrition Examination Survey (NHANES) between 2011 and 2023.
 Obesity prevalence was stratified by race/ethnicity and geographic region (South, Midwest, West, Northeast).
 Descriptive statistics and graphical illustrations were used to identify trends.
-Findings were contextualized with peer-reviewed literature addressing the associations and prevalence of obesity ,sociodemographic variables, and medical disorders.
+Findings were contextualized with peer-reviewed literature addressing the associations and prevalence of obesity ,socio-demographic variables, and medical disorders.

 Results

-Our study found that obesity has a high prevalence in the South and Midwest areas with females having slightly higher median and mean values of obesity compared to men[The female obesity rate distribution has a mean =30.842, median=30.600,male obesity rate has a mean=30.625, median=30.700].Together with showing the regions affected, the graphical illustration shows non-Hispanic Black individuals generally have the highest rates of obesity with Hawaiian/Pacific Islanders recording also an elevated rate of obesity in the region obesity rate. non-Hispanic blacks in the South have been found to have higher prevalence of obesity.
+Our study found that obesity has a high prevalence in the South and Mid-west areas with females having slightly higher median and mean values of obesity compared to men ( female obesity rate distribution mean =30.842, median=30.600, whwre as, male obesity rate has a mean=30.625, median=30.700).Together with showing the regions affected, the graphical illustration shows non-Hispanic Black individuals generally have the highest rates of obesity with Hawaiian/Pacific Islanders recording also an elevated rate of obesity in the region obesity rate.
+Non-Hispanic blacks in the South have been found to have higher prevalence of obesity.

 Overall, obesity rates increased steadily for each income group.
 Within populations that earned less than $15,000 per year, the obesity rate was consistently higher across almost all the years except for 2022.In the Midwest, obesity rates also fluctuated, rising above 40% from 2019-2021 and again in 2023.
 While the obesity rate rose slightly in Asian individuals between 2011-2023 up to almost 25%, they still had consistently lower rates of obesity than every other race/ethnicity.
 Hawaiian/Pacific Islander, Hispanic, Non-Hispanic Black, and American Indian/Alaska Native groups consistently had higher obesity rates, almost always above 30%.
 The obesity rate in Non-Hispanic White, Other, and those identifying as 2 or more races fluctuated between 30-35%.
 In 2023, there was a sharp increase to 40% observed for Hawaiian/Pacific Islanders in 2023.